-The third annual CreArte Expo Latinx Short Film Awards is a binational event.
-The awards take place in Matamoros, Mexico and Brownsville, Texas.
-We want to encourage, support and honor emerging Latino filmmakers and films that have Latino themes.
+The third annual CreArte Expo Latinx Short Film Awards takes place in Brownsville, Texas.
+We want to encourage, support and honor emerging Latinx filmmakers and films that have Latino themes.
 We accept all genres, including sci-fi, fantasy, horror, animation and documentary.
 We will honor filmmakers whose work exemplifies originality, diversity and creativity.

-The Brownsville Audience Award and the Matamoros Audience Award for Best Film will be voted on by the audience at each screening.
+The Brownsville Audience Award for Best Film will be voted on by the audience at each screening.
 The awards will be announced at the CreArte Expo in Brownsville on March 28 & 29.

 The CreArte Expo Latinx Short Film Awards is produced by EPF Media and ROCA at the Carlotta K. Petrina Cultural Center for the CreArte Expo.
 DC Creative is a sponsor of the CreArte Expo Latinx Short Film Awards.
 The CreArte Expo honors and celebrates the rich traditions of Latino culture and art.

 Official Selection, Brownsville CreArte Expo Latinx Short Film Awards

 Jury Award - Best Film

 1. Entries must be no more than 15 minutes long.